 - The PPG probe is put on the foot and the blood in the foot emptied by calf contractions.
 The return of blood is shown by increase backscatter of light and the refill time calculated.

 - The refill time is the time needed for the PPG tracing to return to 90% of the baseline after stopping calf contraction.

 - A refill time < 18-20 sec is indicative of CVI while > 20 sec is normal.

-- The use of a low pressure cuff allows to distinguish superficial from deep reflux.
+- The use of a low-pressure cuff allows distinguishing superficial from deep reflux.

 - This test does not provide information about the anatomic distribution.

-- PPG is only for assessing presence and absence of disease and nothing more.
+- PPG is only for assessing the presence and absence of disease and nothing more.